erikjuhani/umbrellajs/packages/dice/README.md

 DiceGroup: A dice group with roll functionality.

-roll: A function that returns a result for rolling dice.
+roll: A function that returns a result or results for rolling dice.

 ## Usage

 ### Roll function

-The `roll` function returns a numeric value as the roll result.
+The `roll` function returns a number or array of numbers value as the roll result.
 `roll` function takes in either a `die`, `diceGroup` or `string` as a parameter.

 If given a string, it should follow the (dice notation)[https://en.wikipedia.org/wiki/Dice_notation] standard.